kbajalc/exer/README.md

 Installation
 ------------

-To use exeriot with node.js, install it using npm:
+To use exer utils with node.js, install it using npm:

 ```
   $ npm install exer